-Tomorrow, he will take the final (for now) bow for his sold-out one-man cabaret, Sondheimia, at Feinstein’s/54 Below, where it premiered last month.
+Tomorrow he is set to take the 54 Below stage for Sondheimia.
 An intimate blend of personal history and finely-tuned musical performance he began developing in July 2020, it is the logical outlet for a lifelong obsession with the work of Stephen Sondheim.

 I spoke to Owens via Zoom about his relationship to the legendary writer-composer.
 Our conversation has been edited for length and clarity.

 I always wanted to do something to honor Sondheim’s work, but never felt like I could carve out the appropriate time to do it with the diligence and care and attention that it requires.
 Suddenly, this time presented itself where I couldn’t perform, but still had the engine to do what performance is––which is storytelling––so we started to build this really hard thing, knowing that there was finally space to do it.

 Do you think Sondheim is the best we have, in terms of storytelling through music?